So how does it all work?

-You can apply for an Inherited ISA Allowance Plan following the death of your Spouse or Civil Partner if you were living with them at the date of death, which was on or after the 3rd December 2014.
+You can apply for an Inherited ISA Allowance Plan following the death of your Spouse or Civil Partner as long as your partner held a NISA and you were living with them at the date of death, which was on or after the 3rd December 2014.
 If you were separated from your Spouse or Civil Partner under a court order, deed of separation or in circumstances where the separation was likely to be permanent, you are unable to make use of the inherited ISA allowance.

 You do not have to be resident in the UK for tax purposes to be eligible to apply for an Inherited ISA Allowance Plan, however, you must hold a UK bank account to be able to make payments into the plan.